drsdre/yii2-radtools/README.md

 Usage
 -----

-Once the extension is installed, simple extend from BaseAjaxCrudController and add settings:
+Once the extension is installed, simply extend from BaseAjaxCrudController and add settings:

 ```php
 class UserController extends drsdre\radtools\BaseAjaxCrudController